hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-create-a-virtual-network-in-hpe-greenlake-for-private-cloud.md

 ![](/img/fig-5.jpg)

-### Manage the virtual networks
+## Manage the virtual networks

-You can manage the virtual networks from Infrastructure &gt; Networks page.
+You can manage the virtual networks from the Infrastructure > Networks page.
 Below is the network details page of the sample network (Green-Segment) created in the previous step.

 ![](/img/fig-6.jpg)